Stormwater and Flooding

 Stormwater management and flood prevention in northeastern Illinois can be particularly challenging due to the region's flat topography and broad floodplains.
 While flooding is a natural occurrence, continued urbanization and climate change are leading to more flooding.
 Development of impervious cover prevents the infiltration of rainwater and generates stormwater runoff, while climate change results in more frequent and intense storm events.
 As a result, the existing gray and green infrastructure designed to handle runoff is inadequate and requires significant investment in order to reduce negative impacts of pollutants in waterbodies and flooding on private property, local infrastructure, regional transportation, and natural resources.

 Stormwater crosses jurisdictional boundaries and the amount of stormwater runoff generated is heavily influenced by land use and transportation.
-The design of our streets and roads, which are a large contributor to stormwater runoff and are also in public ownership, can play a key role in reducing the negative impacts of future storm events.
-Land use and development, and the corresponding regulations, can help prevent new development and redevelopment from contributing to the problem and could potentially offer shared solutions for existing neighborhoods.
-Figuring out ways to better manage stormwater can also help the regional economy by reducing the stress flooding can cause on municipal budgets, the use of clean water and wastewater treatment costs, and private property damage and loss.
+The design of our streets and roads, which generate stormwater runoff and are also in public ownership, can play a key role in reducing the negative impacts of future storm events.
+Regulations can help prevent new development and redevelopment from contributing to the problem and land use and development activities could potentially offer shared solutions for existing neighborhoods.
+Implementing ways to better manage stormwater can also help the regional economy by reducing the stress flooding can cause on municipal budgets, the use of clean water and wastewater treatment costs, and private property damage and loss.

 Storm sewers, culverts, and a host of other stormwater infrastructure components need repair, but funding for capital improvements is scarce.
 CMAP has outlined the legal authority and key components of a establishing a stormwater utility to respond to these challenges.